AlexisFxValencia/pystrategy/README.md

  - ability to create a peon from town
  - gameObject to handle all the objects created in the game (places, peons) and simplify main.py
  - draw other player's peon.
+ - ability to choose the server ip adress